seeingterra/echo-tts/README.md

 The Gradio UI includes a small helper panel that can generate a Voxta provider JSON compatible with the Echo-TTS HTTP API.
 It:

-- Lets you choose a label, host, port, and output format (WAV or MP3).
 - Lets you choose a label, host, port, and output format (WAV, MP3, or PCM).
 - Generates a JSON snippet with:
     - `UrlTemplate` pointing at `http://<host>:<port>/tts`